A week’s guided walking through the dramatic scenery on Skye...

-For this trip we will be staying in a guest house near Broadford, offering easy access to some of Skye’s greatest walks.
+For this trip we will be staying in a guest house in Portree, offering easy access to some of Skye’s greatest walks.
 Rooms are offered on a same sex shared basis unless you book a private or twin or double.
-There are also a limited number of single rooms.

 Food on your walking holiday:

-Breakfasts and Packed lunches are provided as part of this trip, the guest houses offers a great breakfast selection from a light continental through to a traditional Scottish Cooked Breakfast.
+Breakfasts are provided as part of this trip, the guest houses offers a great breakfast selection from a light continental through to a traditional Scottish Cooked Breakfast.
 Perfect for setting you up for the days adventures.

-Evening meals are not included.
+Evening meals and packed lunches are not included.
 There is a co-op for lunches and each night we will head out into the local area to sample some of the great local seafood and local dishes.
-The guest house does have a microwave available if you wish to relax in the guest house with you book and not head out each night.

 What our members have to say...